rust-lang/rust/src/doc/rustc/src/platform-support/arm-none-eabi.md

 ### Tier 2 Target List

-- ARM A-Profile Architectures
+- Arm A-Profile Architectures
   - `armv7a-none-eabi`
-- ARM R-Profile Architectures
+- Arm R-Profile Architectures
   - [`armv7r-none-eabi` and `armv7r-none-eabihf`](armv7r-none-eabi.md)
   - [`armebv7r-none-eabi` and `armebv7r-none-eabihf`](armv7r-none-eabi.md)
-- ARM M-Profile Architectures
+- Arm M-Profile Architectures
   - [`thumbv6m-none-eabi`](thumbv6m-none-eabi.md)
   - [`thumbv7m-none-eabi`](thumbv7m-none-eabi.md)
   - [`thumbv7em-none-eabi` and `thumbv7em-none-eabihf`](thumbv7em-none-eabi.md)
   - [`thumbv8m.base-none-eabi`](thumbv8m.base-none-eabi.md)
   - [`thumbv8m.main-none-eabi` and `thumbv8m.main-none-eabihf`](thumbv8m.main-none-eabi.md)
-- *Legacy* ARM Architectures
+- *Legacy* Arm Architectures
   - None

 ### Tier 3 Target List

-- ARM A-Profile Architectures
+- Arm A-Profile Architectures
   - `armv7a-none-eabihf`
-- ARM R-Profile Architectures
+- Arm R-Profile Architectures
   - [`armv8r-none-eabihf`](armv8r-none-eabihf.md)
-- ARM M-Profile Architectures
+- Arm M-Profile Architectures
   - None
-- *Legacy* ARM Architectures
+- *Legacy* Arm Architectures
   - [`armv4t-none-eabi` and `thumbv4t-none-eabi`](armv4t-none-eabi.md)
   - [`armv5te-none-eabi` and `thumbv5te-none-eabi`](armv5te-none-eabi.md)

 ## Instruction Sets

-There are two 32-bit instruction set architectures (ISAs) defined by ARM:
+There are two 32-bit instruction set architectures (ISAs) defined by Arm:

 - The [*A32 ISA*][a32-isa], with fixed-width 32-bit instructions.
 Previously
-  known as the *ARM* ISA, this originated with the original ARM1 of 1985 and has been updated by various revisions to the architecture specifications ever since.
+  known as the *Arm* ISA, this originated with the original Arm1 of 1985 and has been updated by various revisions to the architecture specifications ever since.
 - The [*T32 ISA*][t32-isa], with a mix of 16-bit and 32-bit width instructions.
-  Note that this term includes both the original 16-bit width *Thumb* ISA introduced with the ARMv4T architecture in 1994, and the later 16/32-bit sized *Thumb-2* ISA introduced with the ARMv6T2 architecture in 2003.
+  Note that this term includes both the original 16-bit width *Thumb* ISA introduced with the Armv4T architecture in 1994, and the later 16/32-bit sized *Thumb-2* ISA introduced with the Armv6T2 architecture in 2003.

-Again, these ISAs have been revised by subsequent revisions to the relevant ARM architecture specifications.
+Again, these ISAs have been revised by subsequent revisions to the relevant Arm architecture specifications.

 There is also a 64-bit ISA with fixed-width 32-bit instructions called the *A64 ISA*, but targets which implement that instruction set generally start with `aarch64*` and are discussed elsewhere.

-Rust targets starting with `arm*` generate ARM (A32) code by default, whilst targets named `thumb*` generate Thumb (T32) code by default.
-Most ARM chips support both Thumb mode and ARM mode, with the notable exception that M-profile processors (`thumbv*m*-none-eabi*` targets) *only* support Thumb-mode.
+Rust targets starting with `arm*` generate Arm (A32) code by default, whilst targets named `thumb*` generate Thumb (T32) code by default.
+Most Arm chips support both Thumb mode and Arm mode, with the notable exception that M-profile processors (`thumbv*m*-none-eabi*` targets) *only* support Thumb-mode.

 Rust targets ending with `eabi` use the so-called *soft-float ABI*: functions